deutsche-nationalbibliothek/casimir-workshop/workbooks/04_analysing-the-long-tail.md

 each label $\lambda$.
 The propensity score $p_{\lambda}$ models the probability that a relevant label $\lambda$ is actually annotated, assuming it should be annotated (this is called a marginal probability).
+Jain et al. propose the following formula for modeling the propensity
+score:
 $$p_{\lambda} = \frac{1}{1 + C\cdot exp(-A\cdot log(N_{\lambda} + B))}$$

 Here, $N_{\lambda}$ is the number of training instances for label